Glossary of Terms

 • A direct-to-consumer food retail outlet managed by a single farm operator that sells agricultural products directly to consumers from a location on their farm property or on property adjacent to their farm.
 Source: USDA Agricultural Marketing Service

-• Implementation of these programs varies but includes at least one of the following elements: procurement and sampling of local food; hands-on learning activities in a school garden; or educational activities touching on agriculture, food, health, and/or nutrition.
+• Implementation of Farm to School programs varies but includes at least one of the following elements: procurement and sampling of local food; hands-on learning activities in a school garden; or educational activities touching on agriculture, food, health, and/or nutrition.
 Source: National Farm to School Network

 • A direct-to-consumer food retail outlet in which a public and recurring assembly of farmers or their representatives sell food and other goods they have produced directly to consumers.
 Source: Farmers Market Coalition